-2.4. is capable of collaborating in a (multi-disciplinary) team.
+2.7. is capable of collaborating in a (multi-disciplinary) research and design team.

 3. Judgement

 3.1. is capable of obtaining relevant information using modern information channels, and to interpret this information critically;

 3.2. is capable of managing and judging his/her and others' actions within a highly scientific and professional context, taking societal and ethical aspects into account;